 - To help keep with contractual obligations

-These loans can also be used for advertising and PR activities, however these must be related to overcoming the challenges the business has faced due to COVID-19.
+These loans can also be used for advertising and PR activities, however these must be related to overcoming the challenges that the business have faced due to COVID-19.

 You can apply for a Business Interruption Loan from the CBILS via the bank you’re already using.
 Alternatively, you could also apply through a variety of other finance institutions taking park in the scheme.
-View the list of accredited lenders involved in the CBILS here.
+You can view the list of accredited lenders involved in the CBILS here.

-You can also improve your chances of getting a Business Interruption Loan by having a business with little debt/debt problems (e.g. recent bankruptcy).
+You can also improve your chances of getting a Business Interruption Loan by having a business with little debt/debt problems (e.g. avoiding CCJs or bankruptcy).